Tubing (recreation): Kite tubing

-A variant of towed tubing dubbed "kite tubing" has begun to emerge.
+A more recent variant of towed tubing is "kite tubing".
 When tubes being towed on water reach high speeds, they may take flight.
 This is because the body of the tube acts as an airfoil and creates lift.
 In this way, the tube becomes a kite.
 A tube's ability to achieve and maintain flight depends on a number of factors including the speed at which the tube is traveling, the shape and size of the tube, the weight of the rider, and how the tube itself is oriented.
-As most tubes are not designed for flight, the rider often has little or no control over a tube after it takes to the air.
+The rider often has little or no control over a tube after it takes to the air.
 This can lead to a violent crash as the rider, with or without the tube, falls back to the surface of the water.

-To address the poor flight characteristics of most tubes and to target thrill seekers, tubes specially designed for kite tubing have been introduced.
+To target thrill seekers, tubes specially designed for kite tubing have been introduced.
 These tubes may feature channels to allow air to flow through the tube's body, a transparent "window" for the rider to signal the boat operator, as well as more streamlined, aerodynamic designs.

-As of July 2006, 39 injuries and two deaths from kite tubing have been reported.
-Injuries have included a broken neck, punctured lung, cracked ribs, a concussion and injuries to the chest, back and face.
-Some accidents have been linked to gusts of wind that unexpectedly altered the flight characteristics and ejected the riders.
+U.S. Consumer Product Safety Commission (CPSC).